JoelCae/JoelCae/README.md

-<h2 align="left"> Hi, I'm Joel! <br />
+## Hi, I'm Joel! ✌

-  Welcome to my Github. </h2>
+  - I am an economsit.
+  - I work with data.
+  - I enjoy programming.
+  - I turn data into insights.
+  - I code to understand the world.

 ## About me

-  - I am passionate about economics and data,
-  - I love programming,
+Economist with experience in research and applied economics across topics such as inflation, expectations, climate change, and agriculture.
+Passionate about using data science and statistical programming to generate insights.
+Continuously working to refine and expand my skills.

 ## Website and CV
 - [My CV](https://joelcastillo.netlify.app/files/CV_Joel_Castillo_EN.pdf)